heroku/cowboyku/guide/req.md

 Meta
 ----

-Cowboy will sometimes associate some meta information with the request.
+Cowboyku will sometimes associate some meta information with the request.
 Built-in meta values are listed in the manual for their respective modules.